ioncodes/layle.me/content/posts/lego-rock-raiders-ru.md

 I've never been a Lego Rock Raiders player myself (I've been a Lego Island kid instead!) so I don't know the exact intricacies and mechanics of the game.
 My main motivation derived from:
 1. Me believing that preservation is very important
 2. My girlfriend having fond memories of the game from back in her childhood

+Update: [I made a website](https://noviy.layle.dev/) that allows you to automagically patch a protected file directly in your browser.
+The tool can also be run on the CLI.
+The source code is available [here](https://github.com/ioncodes/noviy_nocd).

 ## Background
 Based on the information I was provided, I thought 2 separate issues took place in the game: